jupierce/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 `maintenanceSchedule` stanza which configures the previous strategy.
 Once the correct action has been completed, SRE simply restores `strategy: MaintenanceSchedule` and the previous configuration begins to be enforced.

-Configurations for different management strategies can be recorded in the `changeManagement` stanza, but only one strategy can be selected as the active strategy at a given time.
+Configurations for multiple management strategies can be recorded in the `changeManagement` stanza, but only one strategy can be selected as the active strategy at a given time.

+All change management strategies, except `Disabled` are expected to implement a `disabledUntil: <bool|date>` configuration option.
+When `disabledUntil: true` or `disabledUntil: <future-date>`, for the active strategy, the **effective** active strategy for change management is `Disabled`.
+Setting a future date in `disabledUntil` offers a less invasive (i.e. no important configuration needs to be changed) method to disable change management constraints (e.g. if it is critical to roll out a fix) and a method that does not need to be reverted (i.e. it will naturally expire after the specified date and the configured change management strategy will re-activate).

 #### Maintenance Schedule Strategy
 The maintenance schedule strategy is supported by all resources which support change management.
 The strategy